 For the date obsessed or date curious, this gift box is a richly wonderful and surprising gift.
 A pound of juicy Rancho Meladuco organic Medjool dates, 3 bottles of my favorite alternative sweetener, Just Date Syrup, and a book that celebrates date deliciousness, The California Date Cookbook.
 A collaboration between Just Date Syrup and Rancho Meladuco Date Farm—two women-owned California date companies who share their love of dates—this cookbook inspires more people to savor and delight in the Coachella Valley-grown Medjool Dates and Medjool Date Syrup through beautiful recipes and incredible photos of California food bloggers, authors, and photographers.

 As a child who grew up in a coastal town in Asia, Lisa Li drank a lot of herbal teas with her grandmother.
 Holistic wellness for her was simply a way of a joyful life.
 Fast forward 20 years later living in NYC burnt out, stressed, and anxious, Lisa wanted to return to a time where wellness was simple.
 She took a trip to Shangri-la and came across the one-of-a-kind Roses the locals enjoyed.
-She quickly realized that unless you’re from these small remote villages on the high mountains next to Tibet, you would never have access to those flowers.
-She set out on a mission to bring these high-quality food-grade flowers to the world and the rest, as they say, is history.
+Then she quickly realized that unless you’re from these small remote villages on the high mountains next to Tibet, you would never have access to those flowers.
+Li set out on a mission to bring these high-quality food-grade flowers to the world and the rest, as they say, is history.
 For the friend who lives for wellness and beauty, these flower teas are the ultimate treat-yourself gift.